 Speaking of Dan in charge of the laundry chore (which he seriously doesn’t mind), it allows each of us two hours apart so we each can do what we need to.
 It might be the couple hours for me to catch up on uninterrupted blogging or video editing.

 Not having another utility appliance to worry about

-One of the issues Dan had in the back of his mind when thinking of getting a washer and dryer is he’d having to deal with the utilities.
-We all know that water is an RV’s worst enemy.
-Which means, can’t leave it unsupervised.
-Let’s also add in the maintenance and possible necessary repair of said appliances.
+Let’s also add in the maintenance and possible necessary repair of your washer and dryer or washer dryer combo.
 Trying to get parts delivered on our schedule become more of a hassle.
-Oh, and if you need to pull that sucker out to repair it, there’s not a whole heck of a lot of room to do it in any size RV.
+Oh, and if you need to pull either the washer or dryer out for repair or replacement, there’s not a whole heck of a lot of room to do it in any size RV.

-Additionally, since we are boondockers who mostly park off the grid, that wouldn’t work in our favor anyway because of the need for water and electricity.
-We’d have to monitor our utility usage even more closer.
+And, since we boondocks and camp off grid, that wouldn’t work in our favor anyway because of the need for water and electricity.
+We’d have to conserve and monitor our utility usage even more closely.

 Not having that extra weight

 Not having a big honkin’ clothes washer and dryer appliances gives you a little reprieve from that extra weight.

 For example, a Splendide Washer/Dryer Combo is about 150 pounds in dry weight.
 Then add in a few extra pounds for the hookup kit.
 That means you would have to give up something that the washer and dryer takes the place of.

 By not having an RV washer and dryer or washer dryer combo, you’ve got a cool spatial feature to put in a small office supply center if you work remotely or a toy closet for the kiddos.
 Or, perhaps, you could make better use of that space for your hiking gear or golf clubs.